matbishop/Public/questions/README.md

 # Questions
-*by Matthew Bishop*

 Requirements: [https://cs50.harvard.edu/ai/2020/projects/6/questions/](https://cs50.harvard.edu/ai/2020/projects/6/questions/)

-This project relates to natural language processing and functions as a question answering system.
+> This project relates to natural language processing and functions as a question answering system.
 Document and passage retrieval is implemented, whereby the system has access to a corpus of text documents.

 The most relevant document is identified to the user's query whereafter the most relevant passage in the document is determined.